About me

 I understand that asking for help is not easy.
 Maybe you are not sure if counselling is right for you.
 Whatever your concerns, I offer you a safe, empathetic and thoughtful space in which you can feel both seen and heard, to begin the journey of change.

-My approach is psychodynamic and somatic, so talk-based and relational, with a focus on your embodied experience.
+My approach is both psychodynamic and somatic, so talk-based and relational, with a focus on your embodied experience.
 This means that we will explore whatever you bring through talking together, and with a curiosity about the felt sensations in your body.
 If it feels right for you, we may also explore feelings and situations through movement, visualizations, art and other creative forms.
-My work also draws on Internal Family Systems / Voice Dialogue, Attachment Theory, mindfulness, neuroscience, psycho-education, and dream work.
+My work also draws on Internal Family Systems and Voice Dialogue, as well as Attachment Theory, mindfulness, neuroscience, psycho-education and dream work.
 I work in a trauma-informed way to ensure that whatever arises is held in a safe and appropriate way.
 My wish for you is that you develop a deeper understanding of yourself, so that you can make different choices, live more fully and make the changes you seek.

-If we decide to work together, we will do so at your pace, exploring together whatever it is that you want to bring.
+If you decide to go ahead with me, we will do so at your pace, exploring together whatever it is that you want to bring.
 This may include current situations, as well as parts of your past, life events and ways of being that you may feel define you, but perhaps no longer serve you.

 "The wound is the place where the light comes in."
 Rumi